Holden Commodore (VF): ClubSport

 The ClubSport is the entry-level sedan in the HSV range, based on Commodore SS.
 It is powered by a 6.2-litre LS3 V8 engine, with power and torque figures of 317 kW and 550 Nm.
-The ClubSport R8 (based on SSV/Redline) variant has a more powerful engine 325kW (with SV enhanced option an extra 15 kW of power and 20 Nm) and minor visual changes compared to the standard ClubSport, including SV badges.
+The ClubSport R8 (based on SSV/Redline) variant has a more powerful engine 325 kW (with SV enhanced option an extra 15 kW of power and 20 Nm) and minor visual changes compared to the standard ClubSport, including SV badges.
 The ClubSport R8 Tourer is the station wagon version.
 All ClubSport models feature 20-inch wheels and standard six-speed manual transmission or optional six-speed automatic.

 In November 2014, as part of the MY15 update, the power was increased to 325 kW for the base ClubSport and 340 kW for the R8.

 In July 2015, HSV launched the limited edition Clubsport R8 25th Anniversary to commemorate the nameplate.
 It did not benefit from any performance increases but only extra fitments that included forged alloy wheels and special badges and trims.
 Production totalled 108 units (eight of which for export to New Zealand).

 In 2016, R8 model was reintroduced with downtuned LSA supercharged V8, rated at 400 kW.

 GTS

 The Gen-F GTS features a 6162 cc supercharged LSA V8 engine which provides 430 kW of power and 740 Nm of torque.

 To assist with its cooling requirements, the GTS is fitted with a stacked plate engine oil cooler and a stand-alone water-to-air charge-air cooling system.
 Unique tail shafts cater for the higher torque loads and the rear differential helps transfer all of the power to ground.
-At the time of its release and still to date, the GTS was the most powerful car ever produced in Australia.
+At the time of its release, the GTS was the most powerful car ever produced in Australia.

 Like the ClubSport, the GTS is available in both a six-speed manual and a six-speed automatic transmission and it also features 20-inch alloy wheels.
 Due to the increase in power the GTS has a larger brake package than the ClubSport, also for the sportier look a larger rear spoiler.
 The GTS is also equipped with generation 3 magnetic ride control or MRC.
 There are three modes for the MRC, tour, sport/performance and track.
 The GTS is equipped with a driver preference dial that has four modes to adjust the bi-model exhaust and MRC, these are Tour, Sport, Performance, Track.